VLC Fusion: Vision-Language Conditioned Sensor Fusion for Robust Object Detection: Additional Results from ATR Experiment

 \section{Additional Results from ATR Experiment}

 In this section, we provide additional results of VLC Fusion and other fusion techniques on ATR dataset.
 Specifically, we provide the overall and per-class $mAR_{100}$ scores in table~\ref{tab:atr_mar_performance_seen} and \ref{tab:atr_mar_performance_unseen}.
-As shown, VLC Fusion with extracted conditions performed best and second best in seen and unseen test scenarios, respectively.
+As shown, VLC Fusion with extracted conditions performed best in both seen and unseen test scenarios.